DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ### Random Numbers

-After getting our turns setup we need to actually do something in our turns.
-Otherwise this would be one boring game.\
+After getting our turns setup, we need to actually do something in our turns.
+Otherwise, this would be one boring game.\
 We now need to "roll some dice".
 We can do this using a pre-made Unity class called ["Random"](https://docs.unity3d.com/ScriptReference/Random.html).
 The Random class has a method perfect for us called ["Range"](https://docs.unity3d.com/ScriptReference/Random.Range.html).\
 If you open up that page you can read a bit about how it works.
 You can also see from the examples how we need to access this function.
 First we need to reference the class, `Random`, then access the `Range` function with a `.` like so `Random.Range();`.\
 Now this will error because we have not given the function any parameters.
 If you look at the [Scripting API](https://docs.unity3d.com/Manual/index.html) it will tell you that `Range` needs two numbers.
 These can be either `float` or `int` types, but seeing as we are simulating dice we will only want whole numbers.\